TekaLishoo/MLCourse_Forest_Cover/README.md

 ```
 poetry run pytest
 ```
-More conveniently, to run all sessions of testing and formatting in a single command, install and use [nox](https://nox.thea.codes/en/stable/):
+More conveniently, to run all sessions of testing and formatting in a single command, install and use [tox](https://tox.wiki/en/latest/):
 ```
-nox [-r]
+tox
 ```
-Format your code with [black](https://github.com/psf/black) by using either nox or poetry:
+Format your code with [black](https://github.com/psf/black):
 ```
-nox -[r]s black
-poetry run black src tests noxfile.py
+poetry run black src
 ```

 ## Results in the MLFlow UI: